nmantani/FileInsight-plugins/README.md

   Search XORed / bit-rotated string in selected region (the whole file if not selected)
 * YARA scan
   Scan selected region (the whole file if not selected) with YARA.

+### Visualization operations
+* Bitmap view
+  Visualize the whole file as bitmap representation
+* Byte histogram
+  Show byte histogram of selected region (the whole file if not selected)
+* Entropy graph
+  Show entropy graph of selected region\n(the whole file if not selected)

 ### XOR operations
 * Decremental XOR